vadym-abstract-factory/vadym-abstract-factory/README.md

 ### Hi there 👋

 I'm passioned and greedy to knowledge software developer.
-I like trying new things and constanly develop my skills.

-Currently I'm working on my own IT services and consultancy company named ifOperator: https://ifoperator.com/ (former Abstract-Factory).
+Currently I'm working on my own IT services and consultancy company named [ifOperator](https://ifoperator.com/) (former Abstract-Factory).

 **We can help you [with]([https://abstract-factory.xyz/how-we-work/](https://ifoperator.com/delivery-model)):**